UX training for people working in real product teams.

 The workshop is built around four blocks:

-- UX as a strategic role — the role of UX in product decisions and in UX–PM–DEV collaboration
+- UX as a strategic role — the role of UX in product decisions, UX–PM–DEV collaboration, and the use of AI in product-team work

-- UX under pressure — influence, communication, boundaries, workload, and wellbeing
+- UX under pressure — influence, communication, workload, boundaries, and the impact of AI and increasing delivery pace on the wellbeing of designers and teams

 What makes it different